MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/ihttpresponse-getcachepolicy-method.md

 ---
 title: IHttpResponse::GetCachePolicy Method
-description: The Get Cache Policy method returns a pointer to an I H t t p Cache Policy interface, which enables you to call any one of the available methods for that interface. ms.date: 10/07/2016 ms.assetid: ca34e089-b2d7-386a-e3f5-4c7dfa213d91
+description: The IHttpResponse::GetCachePolicy Method returns a pointer to an I H t t p Cache Policy interface, which enables you to call any one of the available methods for that interface. ms.date: 10/07/2016 ms.assetid: ca34e089-b2d7-386a-e3f5-4c7dfa213d91
 ---